SE-Sustainability-OSS/ecodev-app/README-template.md

 1. Clone the repo and build the docker image:

     ```git
-    git clone git@github.com:FR-PAR-ECOACT/ecodev-app.git
+    git clone git@github.com:FR-PAR-ECOACT/<new-repository>.git
     ```

 2. Create an `.env` file and save it under the application's root folder.
 It must contain the following (you have an `env_template` to help you):
     ```.env
     # App name
-    app_name= template # Name of the app.
+    app_name= My New App # Name of the app.
 Will appear on the app header.

     # API app
     app_port=8000 # API app port number.
 Remove this entry in production
     fastapi_url= # API app web url.
 Fill only in production.

     # Dash app
-    dash_app_port=8071 # Dash app port number.
+    dash_app_port=8050 # Dash app port number.
 Remove this entry in production
     dash_url= # Dash app web url.
 Fill only in production.

     # Jupyter app